Orbea schweinfurthii (A.Berger) Bruyns

 How to Grow and Care

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
 A minimum winter temperature of 50 °F (10 °C) is acceptable, providing plants are kept absolutely dry.
 A heated growing bench or incubator may help delicate plants get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
 Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
 A layer of grit on the surface of the compost prevents moisture from accumulating around the base of the stems.

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs as a result of damage to stems by insect.
+Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs as a result of damage to stems by an insect.

 Learn more at How to Grow and Care for Stapelia.